 “It’s never the one that you think that it’s gonna be.
 But for that particular song, that’s how it ended up on the album.”

 Kauffman said he will never forget the Jazz Legends concert at Ravinia that brought together Ramsey Lewis, Dave Brubeck, Oscar Peterson and Marian McPartlin.
-They all did solo sets that night, then played together.
+All did solo sets that night, then played together.

-When it was over, Kauffman went backstage and found the four legendary musicians who reveled in each others’ talents, engrossed in a deep and very private conversation about the influence that French composer Claude DeBussy had on all of their “playing and their touch and their style.”
+When it was over, Kauffman went backstage and found the four legendary musicians, who reveled in each others’ talents, engrossed in a deep conversation about the influence that French composer Claude DeBussy had on all of their “playing and their touch and their style.”

 “What I’m talking about is the sense of equality.
 That everybody’s opinion matters.
 And that you can always learn something new and get something new.”

-Yet another Ravinia backstage moment involving Ramsey Lewis occurred the night Van Cliburn played there.
+Another Ravinia backstage moment involving Ramsey Lewis occurred one night when Van Cliburn played there.
 Barack and Michelle Obama — during the former president’s days as a state senator — went backstage after the performance with album covers for Van Cliburn to autograph.